Paying Off a Deficiency Balance After Your Car Is Repossessed

-If you fall behind on your car loan payments, after a while, your auto loan servicer may take a drastic step of repossessing your vehicle.
-They realize that you are not going to be able to pay back what you owe on the loan and this is one of the few options open to them.
+If you fall behind on your car loan payments, your auto loan servicer may have the right to repossess your vehicle.
+If you don't pay them what you owe on the loan, this is one of the few options open to them.
 They may then sell the car or keep it as compensation for your debt.

-It feels terrible, but even that feeling does not compare with how you might feel when the lender takes away your vehicle, and you realize that you still owe them money.
-If your car has been repossessed and sold for less than what you owe on the loan, the difference is called a deficiency balance, but, thankfully, there are several ways that you can pay it back.
+What's worse is when the lender takes away your vehicle, and you learn that you still owe them money.
+If your car has been repossessed and sold for less than what you owe on the loan, the difference is called a deficiency balance.
+There are several ways that you can pay it back.

 You will probably have some delay between the time that your car is repossessed and the time that the lender sends out a collection notice for the deficiency amount.
 Use this period to save and plan how you will pay any balance due on the loan.

-Desperate times call for desperate measures, and you might not always be able to pay a lump sum or make a payment plan.
-If times are really tough, negotiating a settlement or declaring bankruptcy might be the best option that you have.
-It might not save all of your financial woes, but it will give you the peace of mind that comes from no longer having to deal with this particular lender or debt collector.
+If times are really tough, declaring bankruptcy might be your only choice.
+It might not solve all of your financial woes, but it will give you the peace of mind that comes from no longer having to deal with this particular debt.